sio/HomeLibraryCatalog/README.md

 All locale-dependent text is contained in template files (*.tpl).
 Proper localizations tools and techniques (gettext et al) are not yet supported

+# Contributing
+All contributions are welcome!
+Please check [CONTRIBUTING.md](CONTRIBUTING.md) for details

 # License and copyright